illinois-cs241/illinois-cs241.github.io/_docs/finding_filesystems.md

 learning_objectives:
   - Learn how inodes are represented in the kernel
   - How to write commands like `ls` and `cat`
-  - Traverse singly indirect blocks
+  - Traverse through singly indirect blocks
 wikibook:
   - "File System, Part 1: Introduction"
   - "File System, Part 2: Files are inodes (everything else is just data...)"